EMBRACE 2 Learn Inc.

 Yet, the majority of organizations agree that testing for accessibility by people with disabilities is important, the majority don’t do it.
-Many participants commented that budget prevented them from expanding usability testing to include people with disabilities.
+Many comment that budget prevented them from expanding usability testing to include people with disabilities.
 Unfortunately, the (business) drivers for accessibility continue to be a mix of legal risk reduction and the desire to do the right thing.

 The longer an organization waits to incorporate accessibility, the greater the chance that the products and/or services will be inaccessible (or expensive and time-consuming to retrofit).
 When your company considers accessibility from the start, you will end up with a(n) stronger, diverse, accommodating, and more robust organization.
 This will: